 Thankfully, these diseases and many others are preventable.

 Immunizations, or vaccines, expose the immune system to killed or weakened versions of harmful germs, allowing the body's natural defenses to build up protection before disease-causing bacteria or viruses can invade.

-“Vaccines give your child the best protection possible against diseases,” says Dr. Grace Galiza, a pediatrician at Kauai Medical Clinic.
-“There have been many diseases – polio, tetanus, measles, hepatitis, whooping cough – that once caused serious harm, even death, but have now been eradicated with the introduction of vaccines.
-We are fortunate to live in a time of advanced medicine so that our kids can lead healthy lives.”
+"Immunizations are lifesaving preventive measures to protect a child from dangerous diseases that could last an entire lifetime," says Dr. Erika Noel, a pediatrician at Kauai Medical Clinic in Lihue.
+"There have been many diseases – polio, tetanus, measles, hepatitis, whooping cough – that once caused serious harm, even death, but have now been eradicated with the introduction of vaccines.
+We are fortunate to live in a time of advanced medicine so that our kids can lead healthy lives."

-Before your little one heads back to class, schedule a checkup with your child’s primary care physician to ensure his or her vaccines are up to date.
+Before your little one heads back to class, schedule a checkup with your child's pediatrician or family medicine physician to ensure his or her vaccines are up to date.

 And remember, many healthy adults need shots, too!

 By getting vaccinated, not only are you protecting yourself against dangerous diseases, but you're also ensuring immunity throughout your home and neighborhood.
 This can protect infants, older adults and others who may be at higher risk of complications from vaccine-preventable diseases like the flu.

 "Parents should always set a good example for their children, and we should all make sure we are all healthy to take care of our future generation," Noel advises.
 "There are certain booster vaccines that adults need, like the pertussis vaccine to protect against whooping cough and the annual flu vaccine.
 In babies, children, the elderly and the immune-compromised, these diseases can cause significant respiratory distress and be life-threatening."